Do you have management staff, or do you have effective leadership in your business?

 This combination empowers you to influence and guide others to be and do their best.

-Poor leaders display qualities that are either too weak or too strong.
+Harv shares that poor leaders display qualities that are either too weak or too strong.

 The strong ones dominate and intimidate others, using force to ‘get their own way’.